-The price of a currency is a reflection of how positive or negative the market deems the future economic health of a country or region to be.
-So, in essence, when currency trading, investors are effectively speculating on the performance of one country’s economic health against that of another.
+The price of a currency is a reflection of how positive or negative forex traders deem the future economic health of a country or region to be.
+So, in essence, when currency trading, investors are using fundamental indicators to effectively speculate on the performance of one country’s economic health against that of another.
 When they do this, it is called fundamental analysis.

-For example, if a trader believes that the economy of the United Kingdom is going to outperform that of the Euro area, they would sell the EUR/GBP currency pair (selling euros and buying pounds).
-On the other hand, if Euro area’s economy is likely to grow in comparison to that of the United Kingdom, a trader would buy EUR/GBP (buying euros and selling pounds).
+For example, if a trader believes that the economy of the United States is going to outperform that of the Euro area, they would sell the EUR/USD currency pair (selling euros and buying pounds).
+On the other hand, if Euro area’s economy is likely to grow in comparison to that of the United States, a forex trader would buy EUR/USD (buying euros and selling pounds).

 Factors That Affect the Currency Market

 One of the most challenging aspects of learning how to invest in Forex is knowing when to buy and sell currencies.
-There are multiple factors that affect market prices that traders looking to make more informed decisions can watch out for.
+There are multiple factors that affect currency prices that forex traders looking to make more informed decisions can watch out for.
 The exchange rate between the United States and other major economies are known as major currencies or major forex pairs.
 They are affected by the economic calendar from their region.

 • Economic Announcements